• Skip to primary navigation

 This recipe combines the fresh, fruity taste of peaches with a cinnamon-spiced crumb topping that adds texture and flavor.
 It's straightforward to prepare and delivers great results every time.

-• Moist cupcakes - The batter stays tender, providing a soft base that pairs perfectly with the fruit.
+• Moist cupcakes - The batter stays tender, providing a soft base that goes well with the fruit.

 • Fresh peach filling - Real peaches give a natural sweetness and juiciness that brightens each bite.